 1. Refrigerant Leaks

-Refrigerant is essential for cooling.
-However, leaks can occur due to worn-out connections, corroded coils, or improper installation.
+A refrigerant leak occurs due to worn-out connections, corroded coils, or improper installation.
 This can cause your AC to blow warm air or struggle to maintain temperatures.

 2. Frozen Evaporator Coils